hugoalh/GitHubAction.GitHubSecretManager/README.md

 ### 📥 Input (Manual Part)

-None of the GitHub Action can scan or import the repository secret(s) or the organization secret(s) automatically, therefore this must do manually.
+None of the GitHub Action can scan or import the repository secrets or the organization secrets automatically, therefore this must do manually.

-Secret(s) that need to use (manage) can list in either `with` or `env` slot, but `with` will take priority when have the same name in both slot.
+Secrets that need to manage/use can list in either `with` or `env` slot, but `with` will take priority when have the same name in the both slot.

 Secret's name is case-insensitive and can be rename.
-Although secret name is case-insensitive, it is recommended to use lower case in `with` and upper case in `env`.
+Although secret name is case-insensitive, it is recommended to use lower case in the `with` slot and upper case in the `env` slot.

 ```yml
 # Example Input